tom-krieger/sshkeymgmt/REFERENCE.md

 Data type: `String`

-Base directory where to place ssh authorized keys files. se this paramewter if authorized kkes files should not be located in user's home directory
+Base directory where to place ssh authorized keys files.
+Set this parameter if authorized keys files should not be located in user's home directory

 Default value: ''